unsw-cse-comp3900-9900-23T3/capstone-project-9900m11b5gusts/workDiary/Zihao Jiang.md

 These APIs can handle the purchase & purchase history function Add buyer_name & seller_name to the 4 histories;
-Add a getItemByID API that can search item by item_id
+Add a getItemByID API that can search item by item_id Fix the multiple item purchase request, using purchase history primary key to identify the specific purchase history